jonathanold/econ140/README.md

 This repository includes lecture slides created using the Beamer class in LaTeX with the Metropolis theme.
 The slides cover various econometric topics tailored for undergraduate economics courses focused on an intuitive understanding of modern causal inference tools, without being (overly) formal.

+In addition, the repository contains Jupyter Notebooks of R code files used to explain some of the regression-related concepts.

-## Sections
+## Overview of material

+The code files (in subfolder code) are used in sections 3 and 4.
+In addition, I am sharing material on useful datasets that can be readily imported into R for empirical projects (`R datasets.pdf`), a guide on interpreting regression output from regressions in R (`Interpreting regression tables.pdf`), and a "Cheatpack" (`Cheatpack.pdf`) that summarizes the most important slides.
+Slides are in the subfolder slides.
 Below is a breakdown of the sections included in this repository:

 | Section | Title | Key Topics Covered |